Cart 0

 Ceramics and workshops echoing the calm, mindful, and deliberate pace of island life on Haida Gwaii, British Columbia

-events you’d want to attend
+workshops you’d want to attend

 Wondrous Workshops

-A group program for mindful makers who want to lead joyful & well-planned creative gatherings.
+For mindful makers who want to lead joyful & well-planned creative gatherings.

 wondrous workshops banner (1).jpg